Opportunities

 Early Bird Registration Open: AASHE 2025 Conference & Expo

 Early bird registration is open for the AASHE 2025 Conference & Expo in Minneapolis, Minnesota, happening Oct.
 22-24.
-Attend this pivotal form to gain insights on strategic vision, connect with peers to help drive meaningful change and develop leadership skills, and engage with deep learning and the facilitation of knowledge exchange.
+Attend this pivotal forum to drive meaningful change on your campus, gain insights from peers, develop leadership skills, and engage in deep learning.

 AASHE 2024 Earth Day Photo Opportunity